 Selingan, the turtle island of Sabah, is the place where turtles and tourists meet.
 To visit Selingan Island, visitors need to contact Crystal Quest (Website: turtleisland.com.my, Facebook: Turtleislandresortsandakan, Phone (Whatsapp): +60 11-51665923) to book a 2-day-1-night tour, which is a full board package that covers land / sea transportation, permit, accommodation and meals.

 Turtle Islands Park is managed by Sabah Parks, but they are focus on conservation and offload the tour booking and activities to Crystal Quest.
-The tour to Selingan is always full so you better book this popular trip a few months in advance.
+The island sets a limit of maximum 50 tourists per day, so the tour to Selingan is always full.
+You better book this popular trip a few months in advance.

 The Itinerary in Brief: